mrwkim/GitPython/README.md

-My Portfolio
+# My Portfolio
+This is my portfolio.

+# GitPython
-This is my portfolio.# GitPython
+This is my computer